 There are a number of ways you can help defend Medicare SHIP funding.

 - Use our template to help describe what Medicare SHIP does in your state.

-- Educate your members of Congress or their staff with an email describing SHIP in your state or community and local meetings and events, using some of our federal budget advocacy messages.
+- Educate your members of Congress or their staff through local meetings and events, using our federal budget advocacy and recess messages.

 - Engage social media and traditional media to tell the story of SHIP in your community.

-- Mobilize advocacy by others by promoting NCOA’s advocacy news sign-up, Straight Talk for Seniors® blog posts, and federal budget policy information.
+- Mobilize advocacy by others by promoting NCOA’s advocacy news sign-up, Public Policy & Action blog posts, and federal budget policy information.